kb100/signal-authenticator/README.md

 they are executed in order so make sure you put the new include signal-authenticator line exactly where the common-auth line used to be (near the top), otherwise you may allow a user access before authenticating them (BAD!).

+You may add options in `/etc/pam.d/signal-authenticator` to your liking at this time.
+Sane defaults are used and you do not need to change any options right now if you just want to get it working first.

 Restart your sshd: